sandialabs/LoQS/docs/notebooks/parallel.md

 value holds only the yet-unwritten tail once checkpointing is active -- pass `lazy_loading=False` to keep every shot in memory regardless, or reload the full set from disk via `load_checkpoint()` as above.
+Note that `shot_wall_clock_times` is NOT affected by `lazy_loading` --
+it stays fully populated in memory regardless of checkpointing.

 ### Resuming after a crash